SweetSourPeter/MINISeniorDesign-CovidAPP/README.md

 And here's why you might want to use it:

-* You want to know what the latest COVID data in your country.
+* You want to keep an eye on the latest COVID data in your country.
 * You want to help slow down this pandemic by self-reporting your symptoms.
 * You are a Flutter engineer and you want to see the difference between your team and the best Flutter team in the world.